| Distance (km) | Ascent (metres) | Number of days | |

 - in wet conditions, some sections between Ballindalloch and Cromdale are challenging

-- if you continue beyond Aviemore to Kincraig, you need a bus to return to Aviemore: for updates on the planned Newtonmore extension, check with the Cairngorms National Park
+- for updates on the Newtonmore extension, check with the Cairngorms National Park

 The challenge

 The Speyside Way is generally suitable for beginners because waymarking is good, facilities are plentiful and the overall ascent (main spine) is relatively modest (1245 m/4085 ft).
-Note that Grantown to Aviemore is a long section (17 miles/27 km) which can be broken at Nethy Bridge or Boat of Garten.
-The terrain is most challenging between Ballindalloch and Grantown, where recent reports suggest slow going in places.
-The Tomintoul spur may require some map-and-compass competence if visibility is poor and in low cloud: it is waymarked, but it crosses wild moorland to one of Scotland’s highest villages.
-There is the option to break your journey at Glenlivet Distillery.
+Note that Grantown to Aviemore is a long section (16.5 miles/26 km) which can be broken at Nethy Bridge or Boat of Garten, and Aviemore to Newtonmore even longer (19.5 miles/31.4 km) with Kincraig a possible break point.
+The terrain is challenging between Ballindalloch and Grantown, where recent reports suggest slow going in places.
+The Tomintoul spur is challenging and requires map-and-compass competence if visibility is poor e.g. in low cloud: it is waymarked, but it crosses wild, exposed moorland to the highest village in the Highlands.
+There is the option to break this journey at Glenlivet Distillery.

 Accommodation

-Be aware that Ballindalloch is the name of a former railway station, rather than a village, and there is very limited accommodation nearby (e.g. Cragganmore House).
-However most B&Bs listed in the Ballindalloch area will pick you up from the trail by arrangement.
-There are hostels at or near Nethy Bridge, Grantown, Tomintoul and Aviemore.
+Be aware that Ballindalloch is the name of a former railway station, rather than a village, and in 2021 the only accommodation was at Cragganmore House.
+Hostels at or near Nethy Bridge, Grantown, Tomintoul and Aviemore may be open in season.

 There are many camping options, both at commercial and at free campsites (basic facilities or none).
 Wild camping is legally allowed in Scotland if practised responsibly under the Scottish Outdoor Access Code.